olets/zsh-abbr/community.md

 ---
 next:
-  text: Uninstalling
+  text: Migrating between versions
-  link: /uninstalling
+  link: /migrating-between-versions
 ---
 <!-- the above used by the docs site -->

-# Contributors
+# Community

 ![All Contributors badge](https://img.shields.io/github/all-contributors/olets/zsh-abbr?color=3b3999)

-zsh-abbr uses [all-contributors](https://allcontributors.org).
-See its [emoji key](https://allcontributors.org/docs/en/emoji-key).
+This project uses all-contributors to recognize its community.
+The key to the emojis is on the [all-contributors website](https://allcontributors.org/docs/en/emoji-key).

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->